dgzlopes/pulpocon/README.md

 ```

 Then, open the `screenshot.png` file.
 You should see a screenshot of the QuickPizza page with a pizza recommendation.

+Also, you should be able to see the Checks we have defined in the output.
+Plus, lots of new metrics!
+These metrics are related to the performance of the page.
+You can use them to understand how your page is performing and how it is affecting your users.
+Lots of them are [Web Vitals metrics](https://web.dev/vitals/), which are a set of metrics that Google recommends to measure the user experience on the web.

 You can learn more about the Browser APIs [in our docs](https://k6.io/docs/using-k6-browser/overview/).